automationcloud/robot/README.md

 ### Waiting for completion

-The Robot API tracks job lifecycle events up to the point when the job is either finished successfully or failed with an error. `waitForCompletion` resolves or rejects when the tracking is over.
+The Robot tracks job lifecycle events up to the point when the job is either finished successfully or failed with an error. `waitForCompletion` resolves or rejects when the tracking is over.

 ```ts
 await job.waitForCompletion();